davidecristiani/permutation-mail-merge/README.md

 ### Credits
 - Thanks to Hackmath website for the recap of the [theoretical component of statistics](https://www.hackmath.net/en/calculator/combinations-and-permutations?n=5&k=5&order=1&repeat=0).
 - Thanks to Jesús Manuel Vargas for his [docker-compose-php-stack](https://github.com/jmvargas/docker-compose-php-stack) that I have [forked and rewrited](https://github.com/davidecristiani/permutation-mail-merge/commit/adef51c5b43f3b90694bb351674e2d7a45bcfca5).
+- Thanks to W3C Validator for the [validation of the HTML](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdavidecristiani.github.io%2Fpermutation-mail-merge%2F)